 Programs fill on a rolling basis and may fill without notice.
 Students are encouraged to apply early and only completed applications are reviewed.

 This course is open to Graduate and Undergraduate students of all NYU and Non-NYU schools.
-Applicants must have completed at least two full-time undergraduate college semesters and be currently enrolled in a college or university during the summer 2013 term.

 Note: This course fulfills 4 units of the Interdisciplinary Seminar and the Humanities foundation requirements.

 It is often claimed of Paris that the color blindness of its citizens and politics created a haven for African American expatriates.
 It is certainly true that some of the most important political, philosophical, literary and artistic works of African American culture arise from an encounter with the City of Light, but contained within these works is not "racelessness" but a pronounced sense and articulation of what it means to be a Black American.